redleaf1221/CardVentureTrainer/readme.md

 * Seal some of the ability pools.
 * Disable negative damage of ability Hadouken.
 * Disable SafeInt so Cheat Engine works again.
+* Always allow parrying from sides.
+* Allow parrying even if perviously in the attack range.

 ## How to use